Sharp Restricted Isometry Property Bounds for Low-rank Matrix Recovery Problems with Corrupted Measurements: Main Results

+Note that two upper bounds on the distance $\norm{\hat X\hat X^T-M^*}_F$ can be obtained for any local minimizer $\hat X$ by solving the two quadratic-like inequalities \eqref{eq:ineq1_min} and \eqref{eq:ineq2_min}, and the larger bound needs to be used because only one of the two inequalities is guaranteed to hold.
+The explicit upper bound solved from Theorem~\ref{thm:global} is given in Appendix~\ref{app:remark}.
 The reason for the existence of two inequalities in Theorem~\ref{thm:global} is the split of its proof into two cases.
+The first case is when the $r$-th smallest singular value of $\hat X$ is small, and the second case is the opposite, which are respectively handled by Lemma~\ref{lem:case1} and Lemma~\ref{lem:case2}.

-The first case is associated with the $r$-th smallest singular value of $\hat X$ being small and the second case is the opposite, which are respectively handled by Lemma~\ref{lem:case1} and Lemma~\ref{lem:case2}.
+The reason for the existence of two inequalities in Theorem~\ref{thm:global} is the split of its proof into two cases.
+The first case is when the $r$-th smallest singular value of $\hat X$ is small, and the second case is the opposite, which are respectively handled by Lemma~\ref{lem:case1} and Lemma~\ref{lem:case2}.

-Theorem~\ref{thm:global} is a major extension of the state-of-the-art result stating that the noiseless problem has no spurious local minima under the same assumption of the $(\delta,r+r^*)$-$\RIP$ property with $\delta<1/(1+\sqrt{r^*/r})$.
-The reason is that in the case when the noise $w$ is equal to zero, one can choose an arbitrarily small $\epsilon$ in Theorem~\ref{thm:global} to conclude from the inequalities \eqref{eq:ineq1_min} and \eqref{eq:ineq2_min} that $\hat X\hat X^\top =M^*$ for every local minimizer $\hat X$.
-Moreover, when the RIP constant $\delta$ further decreases from $1/(1+\sqrt{r^*/r})$, the upper bound on $\norm{\hat X\hat X^\top -M^*}_F$ will also decrease, which means that a local minimizer found by local search methods will be closer to the ground truth $M^*$.
+Theorem~\ref{thm:global} is a major extension of the existing sharp result stating that the noiseless problem has no spurious local minima under the same assumption of the $\delta$-$\RIP_{2r}$ property with $\delta<1/2$.
+The reason is that in the case when the noise $w$ is equal to zero, one can choose an arbitrarily small $\epsilon$ in Theorem~\ref{thm:global} to conclude from the inequalities \eqref{eq:ineq1_min} and \eqref{eq:ineq2_min} that $\hat X\hat X^T=M^*$ for every local minimizer $\hat X$.
+Moreover, when the RIP constant $\delta$ further decreases from $1/2$, the upper bound on $\norm{\hat X\hat X^T-M^*}_F$ will also decrease, which means that a local minimizer found by local search methods will be closer to the ground truth $M^*$.
 This suggests that the RIP condition is able to not only guarantee the absence of spurious local minima as shown in the previous literature but also mitigate the influence of the noise in the measurements.